LukeSmithxyz/based.cooking/content/autumn-soup.md

 ## Directions

 1. Peel and chop squash, potatoes, carrots, and onion, add to oven-safe pot.
-2. Add bullion and enough water to avoid burning (1 cup), place pot in oven (350F) to bake until veggies are soft.
+2. Add boullion and enough water to avoid burning (1 cup), place pot in oven (350F) to bake until veggies are soft.
 3. If there is too much stock, don't be scared to pour some down the drain.
 4. Puree (I use electric beaters) while adding the milk.
 5. Add the salt and pepper, as desired.